elefthvp/Classification-TSK--Fuzzy-Systems-Project/Part 2/README.md

 # Main Idea
-<p align=justify> Use a simple dataset for a first approximation on whether the TSK models are able to solve the Classification problem efficiently.
+<p align=justify> Use a high-dimensional dataset for a more specific tackle of the Classification problem using neuro-fuzzy TSK models.
 The dataset is split in three parts for training, validation and final check of the employed neuro-fuzzy models. <br></p>
 <p align=justify> The developed models use a varying number of rules.
 The results of each model using the check subset are then evaluated using the criteria mentioned below. <br></p>

 # Dataset
-The code uses the Avila dataset which consists of 20876 samples and 10 features.
+The code uses the Isolet dataset which consists of 7797 samples and 618 features.
 It is available in the UCI Repository.

 # Evaluation Metrics
 - Error Matrix